Matthias-Mosthof/My-own-Chess-game-with-Oop/readme.md

 05.11.22: Adding all possible Moves (on the first Move) for each Piece if you click them.

 14.11.22: Adding a Datastructure-Basis.
 The Structure constists of an Object with different states.
-Each state is an Object within an Arrow.
+Each state is an Object within an Array.

 14.11.22: Adding the possibilty to move a Piece (Pawnb2 to B3 or B4)
 -> This is just for me to get an Idea how to move pieces.
 In the final code a move should be saved in the State object and rendered from there.